fibo/trunx/README.md

 </Button>
 ```

-You can use the `bulma` prop in case you need to add more Bulma classes that has not a related prop.
+You can use the `bulma` prop in case you need to add more Bulma classes that are not related to a prop.

 ```tsx
 <Columns isGapless>